kogpsy/jspsych-vviq/README.md

 To add more languages, three steps are necessary:

 1. Put the translated strings to `src/strings.json`
-2. Adjust the `getItems()` functin in `src/items.js` to respect the newly added language
+2. Adjust the `getTimeline()` functin in `src/timeline.js` to respect the newly added language
-3. In `src/index.js`, generate a new set of items in the newly added language, and export this set
+3. In `src/index.js`, generate a new timeline in the newly added language, and export it

 ### Publishing